Puffy, pillowy soft and buttery, homemade Parker House Rolls are easy to make and even easier to eat!

 - Make ahead instructions: Once the dough is made, do not let it rise.
 Refrigerate the dough ball overnight or up to 16 hours.
 When ready to bake, let the dough rest at room temperature for 30 minutes, then continue with the remaining instructions for rising in step 3.

 - Unbaked, formed, fully risen rolls can be frozen for up to 1 month.
 Once frozen, transfer to a large ziplock bag for storage.
 To bake, remove the frozen rolls to a parchment lined baking sheet and allow them to rest at room temperature for 30 minutes, then bake.
-You may need to increase baking time to 25-30 minutes.
+You may need to increase baking time to 25 to 30 minutes.